 Magazine features editor

-Features are the meat of a magazine.
-It's a magazine editor's job to ensure they're topical, engaging and accurate.
+Features are at the heart of any magazine and it's the job of a magazine features editor to ensure they're topical, engaging and accurate

 Responsibilities

-- managing writing staff and freelance feature writers
+- manage writing staff and freelance feature writers, providing guidance, feedback and editorial support

-- organising meetings with writers and artists to discuss ideas for artwork, layout and features
+- organise meetings with writers, designers and photographers to discuss and refine ideas for artwork, layout and features

 Salary

-- Typical salaries at senior level are around £35,000 to £65,000.
-Your salary will depend on the responsibilities of the role and the size and type of publication.
+- Salaries at senior level can range from £35,000 to £65,000.
+Your salary will depend on the responsibilities of the role and the size and type of company you work for.

 Salaries vary significantly between different magazines.
 Salaries are also dependent on the success of the publications, which can change over time.

-It's likely that you'll start in a more junior role within a magazine, such as editorial assistant or junior reporter, where salaries will be lower.
-With experience you may then progress to the features editor role and gain a higher wage.
+You're likely to start in a more junior role within a magazine, such as editorial assistant or junior reporter, where salaries will be lower.
+With experience you may then progress to the features editor role and gain a higher salary.

 Income figures are intended as a guide only.